Batangas City Tanduay Rum Masters: FilBasket

 As the MPBL postponed its fourth season to 2022, the Tanduay-backed franchise were among the teams that took part in FilBasket.
 The team first took part in the 2021 Subic Championship.
 The Athletics finished 8th, but lost to eventual champions AICC Manila.

 Right before the 2022 MPBL season, the franchise took part in the succeeding 2022 Summer Championship, marking the franchise's first professional outing.
 As the Tanduay Rum Masters, the team finished the elimination round 11–0, winning every game.
 During the playoffs, they first beat Muntinlupa in the quarterfinals but would get swept by the fifth-seeded San Juan Knights in the semifinals.

 Home arenas

 The franchise has played most of its home slate at Batangas City Sports Coliseum, making it their primary venue.
-The team also played some games at other venues across the province, including Batangas State University, De La Salle Lipa in Lipa, and FPJ Arena in San Jose.
+The team also played some games at other venues across the province, including Batangas State University, Batangas Province Events Center,De La Salle Lipa in Lipa, and FPJ Arena in San Jose.